WEBUILDAI/wellsterhealth-cursor-demo-project/README.md

 # If you get permission errors with gem install:
 gem install rails --user-install

-# Or use a Ruby version manager (recommended):
-brew install rbenv
-rbenv install 3.1.0
+# With rbenv (already configured if you followed the setup):
-rbenv global 3.1.0
+rbenv rehash
+which ruby
+which rails

+# Make sure you're using rbenv Ruby, not system Ruby:
+ruby --version  # Should show 3.4.4, not 2.6.x
 ```

 ### Port Already in Use